Burnside High School Burnside High School

 Assessment Information

-1.2: Internal assessment - project based and completed in school. (marked internally)
+1.2: Internal assessment - Project based and completed in school. (marked internally)

-1.4: External assessment - a one hour resource based examination.
+1.4: External assessment - A one hour resource based examination.
 You are provided with the resources to work on and prepare in class prior to the assessment to get familiar with the location/setting - this resource is then used in the digital examination. (marked externally)

-Literacy: 1.3 and 1.4
+Literacy: 1.1 and 1.4

 Numeracy: 1.2